Lean vs Six Sigma vs Lean Six Sigma: What’s the Difference?

 By consistency we mean delivering products and services that day-after-day meet quality standards; the product we deliver today is just like the one that is delivered tomorrow.

-When we eat a restaurant, purchase a new hard drive, or travel on an airplane, we expect a certain level of quality.
-The role of Six Sigma is to ensure that this level of quality is delivered to the customer.
+When we eat at a restaurant, purchase a new hard drive, or travel on an airplane, we expect a certain level of quality.

 Sometimes, companies fail to meet this challenge.